xeerch/Geely-E245/README.md

 - Proton eMas 7
 - Geely Galaxy E5

+This is intended to become a centralized repository to understand the evolution of the DHU and the Flyme Auto software, and keep track of the release notes for each minor or major release.
+The features tracked are the ones particularly important for most users.

 | Version | Build    | Country    | Release Notes                                                                                                                                                                                                                           | Apple CarPlay | Android Auto | ADB Access | CarbitLink while Driving | Selectable AVAS Sound |
 |---------|----------|------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|---------------|--------------|------------|--------------------------|-----------------------|
 | 1.1.0   |          | Australia  |                                                                                                                                                                                                                                         |               |              | Y          |                        | N                     |